 Again, under the assumption of things being Gaussian, the distribution over the optimal action estimate may now be computed as the covariance over all the heads.
 It leaves us to the question of what action to consider as the policy.
 With multimodality and temporal consistency in mind, it is best to use a designated head per episode.

 Architecture of the PPMP algorithm

 PPMP consists of five modules, where the fifth one walks and talks:

-PPMP is benchmarked against DDPG (pure DRL) and DCOACH (a deep learning approach that learns from corrective feedback only).
+PPMP is benchmarked against DDPG (pure DRL) and DCOACH (Deep Corrective Advice Communicated by Humans, Celemin et al.) a deep learning approach that learns from corrective feedback only).
 As is customary in the domain of RL, we consider standard problems found in the OpenAI gym that require continuous control.
-The first environment, Mountaincar, requires to drive a little cart up a hill and reach the flag.
+The first environment, Mountaincar, requires driving a little cart up a hill and reaching the flag.
 Because of a little engine, the thing needs to be rocked back and forth a bit to gain momentum.
 The second environment is the Pendulum problem, again underactuated, where a red pole is to be swung to its upright equilibrium and balanced there.
-Both problems discount applied control action.
+Both problems penalize applied control action.